 We also apply our method to datasets drawn from three application domains: climate, combustion, and video. \begin{itemize} \item \emph{Climate data.} We consider global climate simulation datasets from the Community Earth System Model (CESM) Community Atmosphere Model (CAM) 5.0 \cite{hurrell2013community,kay2015community}.
 The dataset on aerosol absorption has four dimensions: times, altitudes, longitudes, and latitudes ($240 \times 30 \times 192 \times 288$).
 The data on net radiative flux at surface and dust aerosol burden have three dimensions: times, longitudes, and latitudes ($1200 \times 192 \times 288$).
 Each of these quantitives has a strong impact on the absorption of solar radiation and on cloud formation.

 \item \emph{Combustion data.} We consider combustion simulation data from \cite{lapointe2015differential}.
-The data consists of three measured quantities --- pressure, CO concentration, and temperature --- each observed on a $1408 \times 128 \times 128$ spatial grid.
+The data consists of three measured quantities (pressure, CO concentration, and temperature) each observed on a $1408 \times 128 \times 128$ spatial grid.

-\item \emph{Video data.} We use our streaming method to cluster frames of a video, as in \cite{malik2018low}.
-Here, a low frame rate camera is mounted in a fixed position as people walk by.
-A 3D tensor is constructed with each video frames as a slice.
-The video consists of 2493 frames, each of size 1080 by 1980.
-As a tensor, stored as a \texttt{numpy.array}, the video data is 41.4 GB in total. \end{itemize}
+\item \emph{Video data.} Consider the three-dimensional tensor from \cite{malik2018low}: each slice of the tensor is a video frame.
+A low frame rate camera is mounted in a fixed position as people walk by to form the video, which consists of 2493 frames, each of size 1080 by 1980.
+Stored as a \texttt{numpy.array}, the video data is 41.4 GB in total. \end{itemize}